 2. It Improves Circulation

-Microdermabrasion boosts blood circulation to your skin, which improves its internal health.
+Microdermabrasion boosts blood circulation to your skin, which improves its internal health (5).
 Improved flow of blood means your skin cells receive more oxygen and nutrients.
-This enhances the elasticity and cell processes of your skin.
+This aids skin rejuvenation and enhances the elasticity and cell processes of your skin.

 3. It Enhances Product Efficacy

 Once the layers of dead skin that have accumulated on your skin are gone, and your pores are clear, your skin can absorb products much better.
 This means, if you are using any product for acne or some other skin issue, you can expect better and quick results.

 Microdermabrasion not only unclogs your skin pores but also reduces their appearance (1).
 We all are born with a certain pore size.
 But eventually, a lot of external factors (such as skin inflammation, pollution, and hygiene issues) enlarge them.
 Microdermabrasion clears the skin, eliminating all the factors that were causing pore enlargement.
 This may minimize excess sebum production.

 Microdermabrasion makes your skin smooth, and once the dead skin cells are gone, you can see an immediate brightening effect (1).
 It stimulates collagen production and cell regeneration, which reduces visible spots and other signs of aging.